 Cash is probably the best defense, but also a very poor offense since it doesn't match inflation.
 Usually when I'm not fully invested it is because of client allocation preferences or normal transitions from having sold positions and not yet made new purchases.
 Cash balances are needed for clients making regular withdrawals.
-Cash has been increased to 33% fearing a market correction due to the economic downturn.

 Consumer Staples are known for being less volatile and a good investment facing down markets.
-The stocks
+The stocks selected were at historical Price/Earning lows relative to their individual histories.

 A Defense portfolio was developed statistically using a data mining tool to select criteria for stocks that did well during down markets.
 The current correction was due to quite different dynamics than those precipitating historical corrections.
 Fast food restaurants, retail and airlines usually hold up well but are not prospering now for obvious reasons.
-All the positions have been sold with the exception of Proctor & Gamble (PG).
+All but two positions have been sold.